 Legal Recourse for Consumers

 Consumers facing unjust charges or penalties related to incidental credit agreements have multiple avenues for seeking redress.
+It is also important to understand how unpaid debts may lead to blacklisting.
 They may lodge a complaint with the NCR or initiate proceedings with the Consumer Tribunal.
 These bodies have the authority to enforce compliance, impose penalties on providers, and ensure consumers receive fair treatment and appropriate remedies.

 Practical Recommendations for Managing Incidental Credit Agreements